Transductive Information Maximization For Few-Shot Learning: Introduction

 \subsection{Contributions}

-We propose Transductive Infomation Maximization (TIM) for few-shot learning.
-Our method aims at maximizing the mutual information between the query features and predictions of a few-shot task at inference.
-In addition to standard gradient-based optimization, we derive a new Alternating Direction optimizer for our objective, which yields substantial speedup in transductive inference while maintaining similar level of accuracy.
-Following standard experimental few-shot settings, our comprehensive evaluations show that TIM outperforms state-of-the-art methods substantially across all datasets and networks, while used on top of a fixed feature extractor pre-trained with simple cross-entropy on the base classes.
-It consistently brings over $2 \%$ of improvement in accuracy over the best performing method in the 1-shot scenario, and between $3 \%$ to $5 \%$ improvement in the 5-shot scenario, not only on all the well-established few-shot benchmarks, but also on more challenging, recently introduced scenarios, with domain shifts and larger number of ways.
+\begin{itemize} \item We propose Transductive Information Maximization (TIM) for few-shot learning.
+Our method maximizes the MI between the query features and their label predictions for a few-shot task at inference, while minimizing the cross-entropy loss on the support set. \item We derive an alternating-direction solver for our loss, which substantially speeds up transductive inference over gradient-based optimization, while yielding competitive accuracy. \item Following standard transductive few-shot settings, our comprehensive evaluations show that TIM outperforms state-of-the-art methods substantially across various datasets and networks, while using a simple cross-entropy training on the base classes, without complex meta-learning schemes.
+It consistently brings between $2 \%$ and $5 \%$ of improvement in accuracy over the best performing method, not only on all the well-established few-shot benchmarks but also on more challenging, recently introduced scenarios, with domain shifts and larger numbers of ways.
+Interestingly, our MI loss includes a label-marginal regularizer, which has a significant effect: it brings substantial improvements in accuracy, while facilitating optimization, reducing transductive runtimes by orders of magnitude.